MiHoYo

-MiHoYo Co., Ltd. (Note: /miˈhoʊ.joʊ/, stylized as miHoYo; 米哈游 (Mǐhāyóu)) is a Chinese video game development and publishing company founded in 2012 and headquartered in Shanghai.
-The company is best known for developing the Honkai franchise, Tears of Themis, Genshin Impact, and Zenless Zone Zero.
-In addition to games, MiHoYo has created various products such as animated series, novels, comics, music, and merchandise.
+miHoYo Co., Ltd. (Note: /miˈhoʊ.joʊ/; 米哈游 (Mǐhāyóu)) is a Chinese video game developer founded in 2012 and headquartered in Shanghai.
+The company is best known for developing popular gacha games, including the Honkai series, Tears of Themis, Genshin Impact, and Zenless Zone Zero.
+Beyond video games, miHoYo has diversified its output, creating various products such as animated series, novels, comics, music, and merchandise.

-Following the global success of Genshin Impact, which became one of the highest-grossing mobile games of 2021, a global publishing company of miHoYo's games named Cognosphere (trading as HoYoverse) was launched in 2022 aimed at expanding content production outside China.
-HoYoverse is based in Singapore and has since done business globally under the brand including under operations in Montreal, Los Angeles, Tokyo, and Seoul.
+Following the global success of Genshin Impact, which became one of the highest-grossing mobile games of 2021, a global publishing brand named Cognosphere (trading as HoYoverse) was launched in 2022.
+HoYoverse was established to manage and expand miHoYo's content production and global publishing outside of China.
+HoYoverse is based in Singapore and has since conducted global operations under the brand, with offices in Montreal, Los Angeles, Tokyo, and Seoul.

 Etymology

-The letters "H" and "Y" in MiHoYo's name come from the names of 2 of 3 founders, Cai Haoyu and Luo Yuhao, and the letter "O" was added based on the fact that names of famous companies such as Facebook, Google and Microsoft contain that letter.
-Due to "HoYo" already being registered, "mi" named from the VOCALOID software Hatsune Miku was prepended to the name.
-Hatsune Miku was picked because of her popularity among otaku.
+The letters "H" and "Y" in miHoYo's name are derived from the names of two of the three founders, Cai Haoyu and Luo Yuhao.
+The letter "O" was then added because famous companies like Facebook, Google and Microsoft contain that letter.
+Since the combination "HoYo" was already registered, the prefix "mi" was prepended to the name.
+The prefix "mi" was inspired by the VOCALOID software Hatsune Miku, who was chosen due to her widespread popularity among the otaku community.

 History

 2011–2012: Founding years and first game

-MiHoYo began with three computer science students from Shanghai Jiao Tong University who shared an interest in technology and ACG (anime, comics, and games) culture: Cai Haoyu, Liu Wei, and Luo Yuhao (罗宇皓).
-Before establishing the MiHoYo name, the three have worked on projects together.
-Their first project was an open-source literature community which won them scholarships worth CNY 200,000 at a competition.
+miHoYo was founded by three Shanghai Jiao Tong University computer science students- Cai Haoyu, Liu Wei, and Luo Yuhao (罗宇皓), who shared a passion for technology and ACG (anime, comics, and games) culture.
+Before formally establishing miHoYo, the team collaborated on several projects.
+Their first project, an open-source literature community, earned them scholarships worth CNY 200,000 at a competition.

-In 2010, the team developed an isometric tile-based game engine called the "Misato Engine" or "Misato2D" using Adobe Flash Player.
-Katsuragi Misato, a character from the Japanese franchise Neon Genesis Evangelion, inspired the name.
+In 2010, the students developed an isometric tile-based game engine called the "Misato Engine" or "Misato2D" using Adobe Flash Player.
+The name was inspired by Katsuragi Misato, a character from the Japanese franchise Neon Genesis Evangelion.
 Using an upgraded version of the engine, they developed a game called Legend of Saha (娑婆物语) for a Flash game development competition held during the second China Game Developers Conference (CGDC) in July of that year.
-The team won a cash prize of CNY 30,000 provided by Shanda Games.
-Shanda Games later outsourced them to develop a mini-game called Bubble Hero (泡泡英雄).
+The team won a CNY 30,000 cash prize provided by Shanda Games.
+Shanda Games subsequently outsourced it to develop a mini-game called Bubble Hero (泡泡英雄).